 - Position the rack in the middle of oven and preheat the oven to 450F degrees.
 Tip: Remember the oven needs at least 20 minutes to preheat fully in spite of what the read out says.

 - When the bones are done, use tongs to place them in the slow cooker.
-Tuck the bay leaves under the bones.
+If roasted, pour any fat and drippings over the bones.
+Tuck the bay leaf under the bones.

 - Sprinkle the bones with the salt and pepper.

 - Drizzle the bones with the apple cider vinegar.

 - Pour in the water.
 Tips: Be sure to only add only 8 to 10 cups of water.
 You want the soup to gel when chilled and too much liquid prevents this.
 If you use the onion, only add 8 cups of water.